bash-utilities/.github/CONTRIBUTING.md

   ""

-This Organization encourages the use of _`orphan`_ branches for separating Code to be included in other projects from Documentation and Usage Examples.
+There may be _`orphan`_ branches utilized by bash-utilities for separating Code to be included in other projects from Documentation and Usage Examples.
 Non-orphaned development branches are encouraged when adding features or fixing bugs.

-**`master`** branch may only contain;
+**`master`** branch generally contain;

 - _`lib`_ or _`shared-functions`_ directory, should **only** be used for files that directly support the _`script-name.sh`_ file, otherwise please split out reusable code to separate repositories for including as submodules within the `gh-pages` branch

 - `.git/` directory, required for version tracking and logging changes

-- _`readme.md`_ file, should be a _quick start_ documenting installation and/or usage
+- _`.github/README.md`_ file, should be a _quick start_ documenting installation and/or usage

 - _`script-name.sh`_ file, any dependencies should be listed within the _`.gitmodules`_ file under the **`gh-pages`** branch